midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Folio range

-For each work within a manuscript, record the range of leaves that transmit the text, eg. 1r-4v or [1]r-v.
-Only provide a unit abbreviation if the item is paginated, eg. pp. 3-7.
+For each work within a manuscript, record the range of leaves that transmit the text, e.g. 1r-4v or [1]r-v.
+Only provide a unit abbreviation if the item is paginated, e.g. pp. 3-7.
 Do not record for documents.

 ### Image range and end